lsst/rtn-045/index.rst

 Contact the reviewers to let them know the pull request now awaits their approval.

 After the reviewers have approved the pull request, ``rebase and merge`` the ticket branch into the ``main`` branch.
+Do not click the "Update branch" button as that does a merge from main.
 Resolve all conflicts, if there are any.
 After the successful merge, delete the ticket branch.